Nate Randall

 *please note: The city of Pacific Grove does not currently participate in the Mills Act Program.
 The city council last voted on it in city council, and you can see that agenda here.
 To see a list of participating jurisdictions, and their contacts, click here.

-While Pacific Grove does not currently participate in the Mills Act Program, our neighbor city of Monterey does.
-According to their program overview, "A Mills Act Contract is an agreement between the City of Monterey and property owner of a City designated historical building.
-The property owner benefits from a reduction in property taxes, and the City is ensured the historic building is preserved."
+While Pacific Grove does not currently participate in the Mills Act Program, our neighbor cities of Monterey and Carmel do.
+According to Monterey’s program overview, “A Mills Act Contract is an agreement between the City of Monterey and property owner of a City designated historical building.
+The property owner benefits from a reduction in property taxes, and the City is ensured the historic building is preserved.”
 These contracts are for 10 years, and are transferrable with the sale of the property.
 This could potentially make the property more attractive, when it comes to buying or selling a historic home.
-If you own a historic home in Monterey, contact the city's planner to learn more.
+If you own a historic home in Monterey, contact the city’s planner to learn more.

 Federal Tax Credit